 Eating a balanced diet is key to maintaining proper body function and health.
-However, achieving this can be quite a task as you may be used to a nutrient-deficient diet and misinformation about certain foods can act as a barrier to change.
-Egg is a good example of such a food and it has a bad reputation due to its high fat content.
-However, what is not as well known is that the nutrients in egg make it one of the best foods you can eat.
+However, achieving this can be quite a task as you may be used to a nutrient-deficient diet, and misinformation about certain foods can act as a barrier to change.
+The egg is a good example of such food and it has a bad reputation due to its high-fat content.
+However, what is not as well known is that the nutrients in eggs make them one of the best foods you can eat.

 - Calories: 78

-Eggs have two compounds, lutein and zeaxanthin, that play a crucial role in maintaining eye health.
-These compounds are the yellow pigments in food, which is the yolk in an egg, and these pigments are responsible for allowing eyes to naturally filter out harmful blue-light emissions.
-Moreover, studies have also found that these compounds can also prevent cataract and declining vision during old age.
+Eggs have two compounds, lutein, and zeaxanthin, that play a crucial role in maintaining eye health.
+These compounds are the yellow pigments in food, which is the yolk in an egg, and these pigments are responsible for allowing the eyes to naturally filter out harmful blue-light emissions.
+Moreover, studies have also found that these compounds can also prevent cataracts and declining vision during old age.

 While there are many types of eggs, there is a particular type that has the potential to reduce triglycerides in the blood.
 These are a type of fat in the blood, which are stored in fat cells for occasions when your body needs energy.
 Naturally, if there is no need for energy, high levels of triglycerides can lead to hardened arteries, increased risk of stroke, or acute inflammation of the pancreas.

 This is where pastured eggs come into play as they contain a higher amount of omega-3 fatty acids, which are known to reduce triglycerides in the blood.
 In fact, a study found that consuming 5 such eggs every week for 3 weeks can reduce triglycerides by up to 18%.